 Most traditional shoes typically are higher in the heel than in the forefoot by at least 10mm.
 This might not directly affect the plantar fascia, but the raised heel does a couple of undesirable things.

-- The first is that in places the ankle in a plantar flexed position which can lead to adaptive shortening of the calf muscles.
+- It places the ankle in a plantar flexed (downward pointed) position which can lead to adaptive shortening of the calf muscles.
 As noted early, calf inflexibility is suspected as major risk factor for developing plantar fasciitis.

-- The second is that it will alter the way a person distributes their weight along their foot.
+- It alters the way a person distributes their weight on the foot.

 My History With Plantar Heel Pain

 About seven years I developed plantar fasciitis in my left foot.
 A few months earlier I started wearing running shoes and inserts recommended to me by a specialty running store.
 The “expert” from the store said the shoes and insoles would help with my pronation.
 I wasn’t running much at the time.
 My BMI was in the normal range.
 But I was wearing the shoes for work, standing and walking around in them for eight or nine hours every day.